BielRoig/hfeb-guide/content/docs/the-deck/_index.md

   </div>
   <div class="scrounger-text" markdown="1">

-The newest addition to the deck, **Battlefield Scrounger** bridges both combos.
-It allows using Hermit Druid for a FEB kill, or using Devourer/Survival to pump Akroma for a combat kill.
-You'll see a lot of Scrounger throughout this guide.
+The newest addition to the deck: **Battlefield Scrounger** bridges both combos.
+It allows using Hermit Druid as a setup tool for a FEB kill, and it gives the deck a powerful way to play around Graveyard Hate without actually having to remove it from the board.
+You’ll see a lot of Scrounger action throughout this guide.

   </div>
 </div>